The Conversion Workflow

 Batch Mode

-To convert multiple files at once, enable Batch Mode from the Tools menu or pass --batch on the command line.
+To convert multiple files at once, enable Batch Mode at the initial screen.
 In batch mode, LinkCAD processes all files in a directory using the same import/export settings.

 See Batch Processing for the full workflow.